 Cocaine delivers a very rapid high.
 Whether individuals consume it orally, inhale it, snort it or inject it intravenously, it can create immediate effects.
 Cocaine can deliver a quick and pronounced boost in mood and energy, but users shouldn’t ignore the negative side effects either.

-Cocaine may cause intestinal distress as well.
+Cocaine may cause intestinal distress, as well.
 In particular, nausea is likely.

 It’s also possible for just a single use of cocaine to cause serious, lasting problems.
-Addiction is possible after just one use, especially for people with genetic predispositions to addiction.
+Addiction is possible after only one use, especially for people with genetic predispositions to addiction.
 An overdose, convulsions, and seizures are also a rare but definite possibility.
 In the United States, more than 4,500 people die from a cocaine overdose each year.

 Short-Term Psychological Impacts of Cocaine

 Cocaine can cause rapid changes in mood.
-People who are normally calm might become extremely agitated, or they could become hyper-excited.
+People who are generally calm might become extremely agitated, or they could become hyper-excited.
 In some cases, individuals might even become inexplicably angry.
 Unprovoked violence is another possible consequence of cocaine use.